-This recipe for super easy Gluten Free Dairy Free Pumpkin Pie Bars is ideal for those of you who love pumpkin pie, but don’t necessarily enjoy making it.
-This delicious dessert serves nearly twice as many people as a single pie does, and there’s no crust to roll out, the crust in this recipe is one you simply press into the pan (it tastes like a cookie!).
+This recipe for super easy Gluten-Free Pumpkin Bars is ideal for those of you who love pumpkin pie, but don't necessarily enjoy making it.
+This delicious dessert serves nearly twice as many people as a single pie does, and there's no gluten-free pie crust to roll out, the crust in this recipe is one you simply press into the pan (it tastes like a cookie!).
 You will love how easy and tasty these bars are!

 There are several other fall recipes I've marked in that magazine that I'd love to makeover...
 I just need the time to do it!
 I feel stretched so thin lately... and I know I'm not the only mom that feels that way, but there really isn't ever enough time in the day, is there?

-But can we talk about these Gluten Free Dairy Free Pumpkin Bars?!
+But can we talk about these healthy pumpkin bars?!

 They are, hands down, super delish!
-Think pumpkin pie, with a super easy crust and candied pecans on top.
+Think gluten-free pumpkin pie, with a super easy gluten-free crust and candied pecans on top.

 And they are totally refined sugar free!